NSW Climate and Energy Action

 This work is led by the NSW Department of Climate Change, Energy, the Environment and Water, with help from other government agencies and industry partners.

-We also worked with the real estate sector to create training and resources about home energy ratings to empower real estate agents to have conversations with their clients.
+We have worked with the real estate sector to create training and resources about home energy ratings to empower agents to have conversations with their clients.
 If you work in real estate and want to learn more or get access to training materials, please contact us.

-Frequently asked questions about Home Energy Ratings and our trial
+Frequently asked questions about Home Energy Ratings and the roll-out

 Yes.
 There are a growing number of accredited assessors in NSW.
 Go to the NatHERS assessor register to check if there’s an assessor near you.